QCodeFagNet/MemeCannon/README.md

 * MemeCannon.dll.config - Stores your Twitter API Application Consumer Key and Secret.
 Once this is working you won't touch this file again.
 * CannonConfig.json - Stores all the config information that the MemeCannon needs.
 The Twitter accounts access token and secret, the default hashtags, number of campaign hashtags to include, minimum and maximum delay between tweets, and the ImageSourceFolder that tells the app how to build the menu and where to find the images.
 * filenames.json - Stores the filenames of all the images the MemeCannon has posted for this campaign.
 It won't post images that are in this file, just empty out the  array '[]' to start over.
+* CampaignConfig.json (New in 1.0.0.4) - Allows users to override some of the default values for each campaign.
+This way you can include default hashtags in every tweet, as well as hashtag count, Min and Max delays per campaign.
-* hashtags.txt - Stores the '#' delimited list of hashtags to choose from for this campaign.
+* [campaign]\hashtags\CampaignConfig.json\Hashtags - Stores the '#' delimited list of hashtags to choose from for this campaign.
 IE: #ComeyKnew#BrennanKnew
-* mentions.txt - Stores the '@' delimited list of twitter users to mention when tweeting.
+* [campaign]\hashtags\CampaignConfig.json\Mentions - Stores the '@' delimited list of twitter users to mention when tweeting.

 # Q&A
 >What is this thing and can I run it?